Gaston Lenôtre

+Lenôtre compared the making of pastry to architecture, where structure, materials and precision are key for making great pastries.

 Biography

 Lenôtre was born on a small farm in Normandy, in the commune of Saint-Nicolas-du-Bosc.
 Both of his parents eventually moved the family to Paris and became restaurant workers.
-Eventually, his father's ill health forced them to move back to the province from which they came.
-Lenôtre then had to struggle to find a position in a kitchen in Normandy.
-Prior to the outbreak of World War II, he sold his homemade chocolate creations in Paris from a bicycle.
+Lenôtre's mother worked as a pastry and general cook for a French baron and his father was a chef at the Grand Hôtel in Paris.
+Eventually, his father's ill health forced them to move back to Normandy where he struggled to find a chef position.
+Prior to the outbreak of World War II, Gaston Lenôtre would bicycle to Paris to sell homemade chocolates.

 Following the war, Lenôtre opened a small bakery in Normandy.
 The venture was a success and in 1957 he came upon the opportunity to purchase a tiny bakery in the 16th Arrondissement of Paris.
 His new establishment did extremely well from the outset and is said to have presaged nouvelle cuisine.
 Lenôtre was renowned for concentrating on simple preparations and fresh ingredients, and for insisting on using the best butter in his pastries.

 The year 1964 saw Lenôtre enter the catering field.
 Due in large part to improvements in freezing food perishables, he was able to quickly expand the number of diners he was able to serve.

 The year 1971 saw Lenôtre open his first cooking school in Plaisir, Yvelines France.
 Among the chefs who studied under Lenôtre there was David Bouley and Jean-Paul Jeunet.
 The chef Pierre Hermé was an apprentice of his, as was the pastry chef Sébastien Canonne.
 The chef Alain Ducasse also worked under him.